GryphonR/google-forms-gekko-plugin/README.md

 ## Link the two!
 * From the instructions in the google sheet, you should have your prefilled form link on the clipboard.
-* Paste into the prefill setting in your cli config
+* Paste into the prefill field in your cli config.
+* Add a tag for your bot in the 'tag' field.

 When the first trade comes in google will need your permission to contact an outside service (cryptocompare).
 This is to get the FIAT price at the time of the trade.
 If this makes the first response in the form fail to generate a new tab, go to tools>script editor, at the top, select function onFormSubmit, and press the play button.
 This will prompt it to ask for permission.